Criminal Lawyers in Privacy Support

 The Supreme Court confirmed that accessing a partner's unlocked phone constitutes the crime of Art.
 197.1 CP.
 The absence of a password does not imply consent.
 Privacy is presumed regardless of security measures.

-Following ECHR Barbulescu v Romania, the Court ruled that employer monitoring of employee communications requires prior, clear policy notification.
+Following the European Court of Human Rights case law on employer monitoring of employee communications, the Court ruled that such monitoring requires prior, clear policy notification.
 Without it, evidence is inadmissible and the employer may face criminal liability.

 Clarified that Art.
 197.7 requires images obtained WITH victim's consent (within a relationship) and shared WITHOUT consent.
 Images obtained covertly constitute a different offence (Art.
 197.1).